Chamblen12/DataViz_Final_Proj/classmate_projects.md

 ## April 25th

 Kyle working on NFL eagles data.
 Shiny app has 4 tabs and allows user to look at offense/defense/special team/ and weeks.

+##April 27th

+DOing an MLS shiny app, used themes well and should add to my project.
+Mostly focused on goal and projected goal outputs.